 Nowadays, everyday life can become so stressful, especially when we are at work or school.
 We all need a break from this monotonous cycle, and what better way to do that than going on a fishing trip?
 Going on fishing trips is a fun and relaxing activity that connects us with nature and our peers.
 But do you know that there is more to it than fun?
 This form of enjoyment also has excellent benefits for our mental well-being.

 Are you interested to know how fishing affects physical and mental wellness?
-Here is how a fishing trip helps your mental health.
+Here is how a fishing trip benefits your mental health.

 Benefits of Fishing Trip

 Fishing trips allow you to focus on spending time reconnecting with nature and fresh air.
 As it usually involves walking through a small forest to reach your fishing spot or fishing area, it lowers your overall stress, improving your mental well-being.

 One study has shown that this happens because a day with nature lowers your cortisol levels – the primary stress hormone.
 High levels of cortisol have been attributed to fatigue, mood changes, anxiety, and depression, so reducing it makes wonders for your emotions.

 Also, recreational fishing trip is a relaxing activity that lets you slow down from the usual grind of being at work or school.
 It calms you down, reducing your stress levels.
 This calming effect of fishing is why some therapists and counselors use fishing guides as a therapeutic exercise for people who have experienced trauma and chronic illnesses.